Lorna Doone: Publication history

 Blackmore experienced difficulty in finding a publisher, and the novel was first published anonymously in 1869, in a limited three-volume edition of just 500 copies, of which only 300 sold.
 The following year it was republished in an inexpensive one-volume edition and became a huge critical and financial success.
 It has never been out of print.

 Reception

-It received acclaim from Blackmore's contemporary, Margaret Oliphant, and as well from later Victorian writers including Robert Louis Stevenson, Gerard Manley Hopkins, and Thomas Hardy.
+The book received acclaim from Blackmore's contemporary, Margaret Oliphant, and as well from later Victorian writers including Robert Louis Stevenson, Gerard Manley Hopkins, and Thomas Hardy.
 George Gissing wrote in a letter to his brother Algernon that the novel was "quite admirable, approaching Scott as closely as anything since the latter".
 A favourite among females, it was also popular among male readers, and was chosen by male students at Yale in 1906 as their favourite novel.

 Development of the novel

 By his own account, Blackmore relied on a "phonologic" style for his characters' speech, emphasising their accents and word formation.
 He expended great effort, in all of his novels, on his characters' dialogues and dialects, striving to recount realistically not only the ways, but also the tones and accents, in which thoughts and utterances were formed by the various sorts of people who lived on Exmoor in the 17th century.

 Blackmore incorporated real events and places into the novel.
 The Great Winter described in chapters 41–45 was a real event.